ericgolftourney/StoreLocatorPlus/readme.txt

 ** I've been told there is [a problem Envato knows about](http://www.charlestonsw.com/support/documentation/technical-documentation/store-locator-plus/troubleshooting/known-conflicts/) that they can't fix.
 ** This update MIGHT work around their bug by stripping all newline whitespace out of SLP HTML BEFORE they bastardize it.
 * [Pro Pack](http://www.charlestonsw.com/product/store-locator-plus/)
+** New custom css entry on general settings makes it easy to tweak the look of the SLP listings.
 ** Find Locations button text can be changed from admin panel
 * [Enhanced Results](http://www.charlestonsw.com/product/store-locator-plus-enhanced-results/)
 ** Option to turn on telephone URI